Uniswap/interface/packages/eslint-config/README.md

-# @uniswap/eslint-config
+# @ubeswap/eslint-config

-Uniswap ESLint config to enforce coding standards and best practices.
+Ubeswap ESLint config to enforce coding standards and best practices.
+This is forked from `@uniswap/eslint-config`

 - TypeScript and Jest support
 - Seamless Prettier integration